tweag/FawltyDeps/docs/DesignDoc.md

 ## 5.1 Linters

-A perfect place to have a dependency checker add-on would be linter.
+A perfect place to have a dependency checker add-on would be a linter.
 The most popular: `flake8` and `pylint` do not provide this functionality.

 ## 5.2 Translating imports to requirement.txt